 “From today the covers are off.
 Testing ‘in plain sight’ without the need for camouflage wrapping, foam blocks or fake panels is an added benefit.”

 Ineos previously confirmed that the Grenadier will be built in a bespoke new manufacturing facility in Bridgend, South Wales.
 This will create 200 jobs initially, and up to 500 in the long term.
 Site development is now under way to support planned start of production in 2021.

 Ineos will be also be investing in a sub-assembly plant in Portugal, with this facility producing the Grenadier’s body and chassis in conjunction with European supply chain partners.

 “The decision to build in the UK is a significant expression of confidence in British manufacturing, which has always been at the heart of what Ineos stands for.”
 Ratcliffe commented.

 The rumours have been swirling for quite some time as to what Ineos were planning.
-Having initially met with the bosses at Jaguar Land Rover in 2016, many assumed they were trying to bring the Land Rover Defender back to life by purchasing its patent but we now know Land Rover had their own ideas for the future of that model.
+Having initially met with the bosses at Jaguar Land Rover in 2016, many assumed they were trying to bring the Land Rover Defender back to life by purchasing its patent.

-In spite of this, the Grenadier is rumoured to be heavily based on the original Land Rover Defender’s platform.
-With the tagline #BuiltOnPurpose, and the words ‘utilitarian’ and ‘functional’ taking precedent, don’t expect Apple CarPlay or carpeted flooring when it eventually comes to market.
+While Land Rover obviously had their own plans, the Grenadier is rumoured to be heavily based on the original Defender’s platform.
+Interior shots are yet to be revealed, with the words ‘utilitarian’ and ‘functional’ taking precedent we wouldn’t be expecting Apple CarPlay or carpeted flooring when it eventually comes to market.